cormullion/juliamono/website/faq.md

 **That’s not a question!** But I know what you mean.
 Choice of work environment (editor, font, colour scheme, background music, preferred beverage, etc.) is very much a personal thing, and over the hours, days, and weeks that you work with your particular setup, you’ll grow accustomed to it, and unfamiliar work environments will look unappealing or even ugly.
 You’d probably need to try any alternatives for a while before you get more accustomed to them.
 Fortunately, you don’t have to use [Comic Code](https://www.myfonts.com/fonts/tabular-type-foundry/comic-code/), the [Kakoune editor](http://kakoune.org), the music of [Autechre](http://autechre.ws/), [Durian tea](https://www.tealeaves.com/products/durian), or anything else that’s new and unfamiliar; just stick to your current favourites!

-#### ‘Aren’t these font files too big?’

-Well, everything can be too big sometimes...
-It depends if you mean the web fonts or the ‘desktop’ fonts.
-Web fonts come in two flavours, `.WOFF` and `.WOFF2`, where the `2` indicates a more recent and slightly more compact format. `JuliaMono-Regular.woff` is 674KB, `JuliaMono-Regular.woff2` is 619KB - the size of a decent PNG image, for sure.

-The `.OTF` desktop versions are more like 900Kb each.
-The `.TTF` are getting on for 1.8MB each.
-(See [Does it work on Windows]([this](/faq/#does_it_work_on_windows)).)

-For comparison, the Themes folder of `.CSS` files for the Julia manual (and for every manual built with Documenter.jl since v0.21) is about 700KB.
-So in that light the WOFF2 fonts aren’t that bad.
-Of course, the two Google fonts downloaded by every Julia document (Lato and Roboto) are tiny, at 14KB and 11KB, with 221 glyphs in each.

-So, if you’re building a website, or designing for mobile applications, the size of the WOFF2 file(s) will be an important factor to weigh against the advantages of having predictable character sets.
-(This site is a bit of an exception, for obvious reasons.)
-Note that you can specify font subsets in the CSS using the **unicode-range** feature, which defines a restricted set of characters which you know are going to be used, so that users don’t download any that they won’t need.

-#### ‘How is this different from any other Unicode font?’

-(Hello, JuliaCon Reviewer 4!)
-You’re right, of course, there are many coding fonts, all perfectly adequate for the task of programming in Julia and most other languages.
-Comparing two different fonts is a matter of how important small similarities and differences are.
-Perhaps with one font you’ll see the occasional empty box or odd replacement rather than the character you were hoping for.
-Or perhaps sometimes you won’t like a particular glyph.

-More likely, though, the overall ‘feel’ of a new and unfamiliar font - too narrow, too wide, too dense, too light, too quirky, too dull, too consistent, too variable - is a matter of personal taste, immune to objective measurement.
-The design goals of JuliaMono - readable, easy to use, unquirky, simple - mean that the shapes aren’t compressed or condensed.
-It’s not fashionably thin.
-It might feel quite “airy” because of the generously-spaced shapes.
-The punctuation is quite solid, which might not be to your taste; it’s much more important in code than in ordinary prose, and my eyesight is probably poorer than yours!

-Most people probably can’t tell the difference between Helvetica and Arial, and certainly aren’t going to be bothered about minor differences between JuliaMono and other coding fonts.
-But that’s fine.
-Just stick to your current favourites!

-#### ‘Is it a package?
-Was it written in Julia?
-How will this contribute to the ecosystem of Julia language?’

-(Hello JuliaCon Reviewer 5...!)
-Unfortunately, in the world of typographical software, one programming language is currently ubiquitous (hint: one of the leading programmers in the typography realm is **Just van Rossum**, one of the van Rossum brothers) and it’s not Julia.

-The typeface isn’t a Julia package.
-It might be, soon!
-But although Julia wasn’t used to build the typeface, I did use Julia quite a lot while designing it; sometimes to generate glyphs, there being plenty of symmetrical designs that lend themselves to programmatic construction with a simple graphics program (e.g. [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl)).
-And also for producing glyph lists, charts, test output, and build scripts.
-And the various graphics you see here and in the specimen PDF were also made with Julia.
-So in that sense at least the font is a bit Julian.

-And how will JuliaMono contribute?
-It’s often in the nature of an experiment that the outcome is uncertain until it’s been carried out.

-#### ‘Is it finished?’

-The first beta release, version 0.001, was released on July 27, 2020.
-The current version is 0.008, released on August 15 2020.
-The experiment is best described as ‘started’ (or at least ‘not yet abandoned‘) rather than ‘finished’.
-As with most things, progress will vary according to supply and demand.
-Always download the latest version if you want the typeface to perform as well as it can.

-#### ‘The glyph Uxxxx is missing/wrong - can you add/change it?’

-Probably.
-Open an issue on github.
-If I feel like addressing it, it won’t take long to add or change an individual character glyph and update the fonts (less than an hour, probably), and compiling an OpenType font and uploading it only takes a few minutes.
-Similarly, adding non-Unicode characters is easy enough.
-Perhaps you want a new glyph added to the [Private Use Area](/index.html#private_use_areas)?
-There’s plenty of room.

 #### ‘How can I use the web fonts?’